ThrowTheSwitch/Ceedling/README.md

 command-line driven.
 It drives code generation and command line tools for you.
 All generated and framework code is easy to see and understand.

-Ceedling's features support all types of C development from low-level embedded to enterprise systems.
+Ceedling’s features support all types of C development from low-level embedded to enterprise systems.
 No tool is perfect, but it can do a lot to help you and your team produce quality software.